LucasDelfino92/morrowindsharp/main2.md

 Adds tooltips with the effect's name to shrines when hovering over the different options.

 [**What Are My Attributes (Necro Edit)**](mods/What%20Are%20My%20Attributes%20(Necro%20Edit).7z)
-Adds an Attribute and Description widget to the Race menu so you can better plan your character.
-Includes UI fixes by **Necrolesian**. [**Original mod by RingComics**](https://www.nexusmods.com/morrowind/mods/49912).
+Adds an Attribute and Description widget to the Race menu so you can better plan your character. [**Original mod by RingComics**](https://www.nexusmods.com/morrowind/mods/49912).
+The Necro Edit includes fixes by **Necrolesian**.

 ### Hotkeys